Slip & Fall Lawyers in Boston

 Prompt investigation of your fall is imperative.
 Our legal team is prepared to meet you where you are: Your home, hospital room or workplace to help explain what your legal remedies may be moving forward – and what you can expect in terms of recovery.

-It’s key in these cases to show not just that you fell, not just that you suffered injury, but that:
+It’s vital in these cases to show not just that you fell, not only that you suffered injury, but that:

 - Property owner owed you a duty of reasonable care;